US airlifts aid to Haiti to reach areas hardest hit by quake

-US airlifts aid to Haiti to reach areas hardest hit by quakeMonday, August 30, 2021
+US airlifts aid to Haiti to reach areas hardest hit by quakeSunday, August 29, 2021

 |

-JEREMIE, Haiti (AP) — US military aircraft were yesterday ferrying food, tarps, and other material into southern Haiti amid a shift in the international relief effort to focus on helping people in the areas hardest hit by the recent earthquake to make it through the hurricane season.
+JEREMIE, Haiti (AP) — US military aircraft are now ferrying food, tarps and other material into southern Haiti amid a shift in the international relief effort to focus on helping people in the areas hardest hit by the recent earthquake to make it through the hurricane season.

 Most of the supplies, however, were not destined for Jeremie.
 They were for distribution to remote mountain communities where landslides destroyed homes and the small plots of the many subsistence farmers in the area, said Patrick Tiné of Haiti Bible Mission, one of several groups coordinating the delivery of aid.